-6.2.
-Areas of Significant Progress
+6.2 Areas of Significant Progress

 In the attached Action Statement, the WSD highlights areas of significant progress over the past year and areas where the electrical corporation has matured its mitigation strategies.
-Examples of Liberty's progress is set forth below.
-The Commission has reviewed the WSD's evaluation of Liberty's progress over the past year and ratifies the WSD's findings that Liberty's progress is sufficient to warrant approval.
+Examples of PC's progress are set forth below.
+The Commission has reviewed the WSD's evaluation of PC's progress over the past year and ratifies the WSD's findings that PC's progress is sufficient to warrant approval.